 LEVEL 4 CERTIFICATE OF HIGHER EDUCATION What does it offer?
-Belfast Met has 2 Certificates of Higher Education: the Certificate of Combined Social and Behavioural Sciences and the Certificate in Humanities accredited by Ulster University which are equivalent to year 1 of a degree.
+Belfast Met has 1 Certificate of Higher Education: the Certificate of Combined Social and Behavioural Sciences which is equivalent to year 1 of a degree.
 Entry is possible to year 2 of relevant degrees at Ulster University.
 How long is it?
-Two yearS part-time.
+Two years part-time.
 What do I need?
-Entry requirements to a Cert HE are lower than to a foundation degree or HND, which should be a minimum of a level 3 qualification e.g. 1 A level or equivalent.
+Entry requirements to a Cert HE are lower than to a Foundation Degree or HND, which should be a minimum of a level 3 qualification e.g. 1 A level or equivalent.
 However, other qualifications and experience related to the subject area may be considered for entry on an individual basis.

 LEVEL 4 HIGHER NATIONAL CERTIFICATE (HNC) What does it offer?
 Many HNC courses cover the same subjects as an HND, with an HNC being one level below an HND.
 A Higher National Certificate can be used to enter the first or occasionally the second year of a full time bachelor's degree or to help people aim for a promotion.
 How long is it?
+Usually 1 year full-time or occasionally 2 years part-time.
 What do I need?
 Entry requirements to a HNC are lower than to a foundation degree or HND, which should be a minimum of a level 3 qualification e.g. 1 A level or equivalent.
 However, other qualifications and experience related to the subject area may be considered for entry on an individual basis.

 LEVEL 5 HIGHER NATIONAL DIPLOMA (HND) What does it offer?
 A Higher National Diploma is a vocational course provided by Further and Higher Education colleges in the UK.
 It aims to prepare students for careers in specific industries for example Business and you can if you wish, top up your HND to a full degree in 1 - 2 years.
 How long is it?
-A HND takes two years to complete full-time (or three years part-time).
+A HND usually takes two years to complete full-time.
 What do I need?
 Entry requirements to a HND tend to be lower than a full bachelor's degree.
 A minimum of level 3 qualification or equivalent is expected or a relevant level 4 HNC.
 In addition, some courses have specific GCSE requirements.

 LEVEL 5 FOUNDATION DEGREE What does it offer?
 Designed and delivered through partnerships between employer organisations, further and higher education colleges and universities, this qualification combines academic and work-related learning to offer you a route into a certain field of employment.
 You can also 'top-up' to a bachelor's degree by undertaking an additional one or two years of further study.
 Foundation degrees in Northern Ireland are normally accredited by Queen's University, Ulster University or Open University.
 How long is it?
-A foundation degree takes two years to complete full-time (or three years parts) What do I need?
+A foundation degree usually takes two years to complete full-time.
+What do I need?
 Entry requirements to a foundation degree tend to be slightly lower than a Bachelor's Degree.
 A minimum of a level 3 qualification or equivalent is expected.
 In addition, some courses may have specific GCSE requirements.